-Bodhi's passion for efficiency, renewables, and energy fostered in his graduate studies at the University of Cambridge Engineering program in Sustainable Development.
-There he worked on sustainability, developing nation, waste-to-energy, and renewable energy matters leading to a dissertation on the previously unexplored topic of vehicle-to-grid (V2G) potential for the UK electric grid.
-His undergraduate research included virtual reality modeling language and genetic algorithm projects blended with multimedia, along with a healthy dose of Gator pride from the University of Florida where he was recognized as the graduating class Outstanding Male Leader.
+Bodhi’s passion for efficiency, renewables, and energy was fostered in his graduate studies at the University of Cambridge Engineering program in Sustainable Development leading to a dissertation on the previously unexplored topic of vehicle-to-grid (V2G) potential for the UK’s electric grid.
+His undergraduate research included virtual reality modeling and genetic algorithm projects blended with multimedia, along with a healthy dose of Gator pride from the University of Florida where he was recognized as the Outstanding Male Leader.

 - MPhil in Engineering for Sustainable Development - College of Engineering, University of Cambridge, 2008

 - Bachelor of Science in Digital Arts and Science Engineering (summa cum laude) - University of Florida, 2003